noahzeldin/dissertation/mt_music_analysis.md

 ## Voice Analysis

-Check worksheets and ensure that there is a sheet for each choral piece.
+Check worksheets and ensure that there is a sheet for each piece containing choral material:

 ``` r
 excel_sheets("Massnahme_choir_voice_analysis.xlsx")